osamasal/CarND-Traffic-Sign-Classifier-P2/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the training data is distributed across the various classes.
+As can be seen in this graph, some traffic signs have many training data while other have very few.

 ![alt text][image1]

-This image shows the distribution of the signs in the input training set.
+This image shows the distribution of the signs in the input training set (i.e. bigger slices of the pie correspond to more training data).

 ![alt text][image2]